Grenfell Campus: Degree programs

 Memorial University, with the inclusion of the Grenfell Campus, is the only university in Newfoundland and Labrador.
-Grenfell Campus offers 18 undergraduate degree programs: Bachelor of Arts (English, Historical Studies, Humanities, Psychology, and Social/Cultural Studies), Bachelor of Business Administration, Bachelor of Education (Primary/Elementary Fast Track in Co-operation with St. John’s Campus), Bachelor of Environment and Sustainability (Environmental Studies and Resource Management), Bachelor of Fine Arts (Theatre (Acting and Stage Craft) & Visual Arts), Bachelor of Nursing (Accelerated and Collaborative), Bachelor of Science (Computational Mathematics, Environmental Science (Biology and Chemistry), General Science, Physics, and Psychology).
+Grenfell Campus offers 18 undergraduate degree programs: Bachelor of Arts (English, Historical Studies, Humanities, Psychology, and Social/Cultural Studies), Bachelor of Business Administration, Bachelor of Education (Primary/Elementary Fast Track in Co-operation with St. John’s Campus), Bachelor of Environment and Sustainability (Environmental Studies and Resource Management), Bachelor of Fine Arts (Theatre (Acting and Stage Craft) and Visual Arts), Bachelor of Nursing (Accelerated and Collaborative), Bachelor of Science (Mathematics, Environmental Science (Biology and Chemistry), General Science, Physics, and Psychology).
+The Bachelor of Education (Primary/Elementary Fast Track) has been suspended and is currently under review.

-In addition to the undergraduate programming, Grenfell Campus also offers three Graduate programs: Master of Arts (Environmental Policy), Master of Fine Arts (Visual Arts), and Master of Science (Boreal Ecosystems and Agricultural Sciences).
+In addition to the undergraduate programming, as of 2023, Grenfell Campus also offers Graduate programs in: Master of Arts (Environmental Policy, Applied Literary Arts, and Management), Master of Fine Arts (Visual Arts), and Master of Science (Boreal Ecosystems and Agricultural Sciences, and Applied Geomatics), PhD in Boreal Ecosystems and Agricultural Sciences, and PhD in Transdisciplinary Sustainability.
 In 2012, Grenfell Campus established its first graduate program with its Master of Arts in Environmental Policy.
 In 2015, the campus introduced the Master of Science in boreal ecosystems and agricultural sciences.

+More graduate programs are in development.
 Beyond the degree offerings, the campus also offers courses in a variety of other fields.